aliff90/MyBLog/README.md

 ## Summary
 This is a simple blog app.
-This project is my first MERN project after learning MERN course on Udemy.
+This is my first MERN project after learning MERN course on Udemy.

 ## What does it do
 This blog allow users to write a simple blog post.
 They can also comment and like a blog post.